Proposed Structure and Organisation of ME Clinic

 (c) get the Irish government and the Irish Medicines Board to legalise and designate the following medical drugs for ME treatment - Click here for Listing of medical drugs

 (d) track and record objective data and changes to biomarkers and improvement or regression of each patient, and input this into research reports and scientific papers.
 This would be for the benefit of the larger scientific and medical communities.

 (e) do research into the root causes of ME and collaborate with other research projects worldwide

 (1) Self referral or family referral or GP referral to the ME Clinic would be accepted.

-(2) Exclusionary Tests.
+Exclusionary Tests.
 After referal to the clinic, the GP's and hospital consultants of ME patients would supply the clinic with the full medical files of each ME patient.
 This ideally would be done electronically or through the Internet.
 ME patients would be screened for illnesses which are very similar to ME - Illnesses very similar to ME & Co-existing and co-mormid Illnesses with ME

 All of this would help separate those who have ME from those who have other illnesses with similar symptoms to ME.

 (3) At the first interview patients would receive an intensive consultation with a doctor who is a ME specialist.
 The patient's condition, medical history and medical files would be discussed and analysed in some depth during the interview.
 At this interview the ME specialist would use all of the following 5 medical diagnostic protocols: